Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 # FEW 2.1 - Assignment 7 - Date Lib

----

-Move this up to lesson 8
-Add assignment 9 Add tests
-Add Assignment 10 CI, Bundle, and Publish

----

 ## Description

 Dates are super important.
 You'll use them often.
-The goal of this assignment is to become more familiar with the Date object it's methods and how to work with Dates.
+The goal of this assignment is to create a library that handles date operations.

 ## Why Do this assignment?